exploratory-io/book/viz/column-configuration-dialog.md

 ## Text Wrap

-You can enable Text Wrap option to allow showing the text in multiple lines.
+You can enable the Text Wrap option to allow showing the text in multiple lines.

 ![](images/cconf15.png)